 Currently, type 1 diabetes is not preventable.
-However, studies have shown that type 2 diabetes can be prevented by adopting lifestyle changes that include eating a healthy diet and exercising.
+However, studies have shown that type 2 diabetes can be prevented by adopting lifestyle changes that include moderate weight loss through eating a healthy diet and regularly exercising.

-In addition, some studies have shown that certain oral antidiabetes medications may play a role in preventing the development of type 2 diabetes for people who are at high risk of developing it.
-Lifestyle changes and medications may prevent approximately 30% to 60% of type 2 diabetes.
+In addition, studies have shown that certain oral antidiabetes medications may play a role in preventing the development of type 2 diabetes for people with prediabetes.

 More than most conditions, treating diabetes requires a significant amount of real effort on the person's part.
 Coping with diabetes is a lifelong challenge, so people with diabetes should not be afraid to speak with a doctor or pharmacist if they feel overwhelmed.